kebby/Capturinha/README.md

   when the app to record is already gone
 * Optionally capture the mouse cursor (needs to be rendered into the target texture)
 * Region of Interest or single window capture (only if it's in the foreground)
-* As soon as it becomes relevant: HDR capture (using HEVC)